 Scott D. Giles serves as the Director of Finance and the Chief Financial Officer for the Authority.
 He is responsible for the Finance, Accounting, Treasury Management, Procurement, Printing and Mail Support Services, and Lender Services and Reconciliation areas, as well as the Authority's capital structure strategy, financing transactions, interest rate risk management, cash management, investing, and insurance.
 Mr. Giles previously served as the Authority's Treasurer.
 Prior to joining the Authority in 2005, Mr. Giles served as the Director of the Missouri Student Loan Group for the Missouri Department of Higher Education.
 Mr. Giles has served as a member of the Board of Directors of the National Council of Higher Education Loan Programs and as a member and Chairman of the Board for Mapping Your Future.
 He has also served as a commissioned bank examiner with the Federal Reserve Bank of St. Louis and as an assistant bank examiner with the Missouri Division of Finance.
-Mr. Giles holds a Bachelor of Science degree in Business Administration with an emphasis in Finance from Southeast Missouri-Columbia.
+Mr. Giles holds a Bachelor of Science degree in Business Administration with an emphasis in Finance from Southeast Missouri State University and a Master of Public Administration degree from the University of Missouri-Columbia.